-- (b) address concerns that might include environmental impacts on Land and Sea Country, noise and vibration, visual impacts of mining and infrastructure, water quality, social impacts (such as the impacts of the mining workforce) and economic opportunities - (c) implements protocols for the identification, protection and management of any cultural heritage values or artefacts discovered in the course of project construction and operations - (d) includes details of targeted cultural heritage pre-clearance surveys prior to site clearance and construction. - 10.159 Describe the proponent's commitments and other matters and formalise such agreements in the construction of an appropriate native title agreement or Indigenous Land Use Agreements (ILUAs), as required under the Native Title Act 1993, that: - (a) address any Native Title matter as agreed to by the parties - (b) may include arrangements for consultation, access, dispute management, environmental and cultural heritage management, and economic opportunities. - 10.160 Describe employment opportunities (including Indigenous employment targets) expected to be generated by the project (including construction, operational and decommissioning phases). - 10.161 Describe opportunities for training facilities or offices in regional towns such as Hope Vale or Cooktown. - 10.162 An analysis of the carrying capacity of infrastructure in nearby regional towns (including Hope Vale and Cooktown) to ensure infrastructure in the town such as housing, social services, and road networks to support increased work forces is or will be adequate. - 10.163 Details of the relevant costs and benefits of identified alternative options to the proposed action (including not proceeding with the action) should also be included with reference to impacts on and benefits to Indigenous peoples and communities and other social and economic considerations. - 10.164 Describe the benefits of undertaking mining in this area to the local and state economy including details of state royalties and creation of jobs. - 10.165 Provide a discussion of the global demand for silica sand, which includes information about how the product is likely to be used in manufacturing and other industries.
+- 10.148 Detail projected economic costs and benefits of the project, including the basis for their estimation through cost/benefit analysis or similar studies. - 10.149 Describe any state requirements for approval or conditions that apply, or that the proponent reasonably believes are likely to apply, to the proposed action with regards to Indigenous peoples and communities. - (a) Provide updates on the status of required agreements with relevant land holders (including Registered Native Title Body Corporates).
+This may include a native title agreement or another agreement with the Aboriginal party, or CHMPs that protect tangible and intangible cultural heritage values - (b) address concerns that might include environmental impacts on Land and Sea Country, noise and vibration, visual impacts of mining and infrastructure, water quality, social impacts (such as the impacts of the mining workforce) and economic opportunities - (c) implements protocols for the identification, protection and management of any cultural heritage values or artefacts discovered in the course of project construction and operations - (d) includes details of targeted cultural heritage pre-clearance surveys prior to site clearance and construction. - 10.150 Describe the proponent's commitments and other matters and formalise such agreements in the construction of an appropriate native title agreement or ILUAs, as required under the Native Title Act 1993, that: - (a) address any Native Title matter as agreed to by the parties - (b) may include arrangements for consultation, access, dispute management, environmental and cultural heritage management, and economic opportunities. - 10.151 Describe employment opportunities (including Indigenous employment targets) expected to be generated by the project (including construction, operational and decommissioning phases). - 10.152 Describe opportunities for training facilities or offices in regional towns such as Hope Vale or Cooktown. - 10.153 An analysis of the carrying capacity of infrastructure in nearby regional towns (including Hope Vale and Cooktown) to ensure infrastructure in the town such as housing, social services, and road networks to support increased work forces is or will be adequate.

+- 10.154 Details of the relevant costs and benefits of identified alternative options to the proposed action (including not proceeding with the action) should also be included with reference to impacts on and benefits to Indigenous peoples and communities and other social and economic considerations. - 10.155 Describe the benefits of undertaking mining in this area to the local and state economy including details of state royalties and creation of jobs. - 10.156 Provide a discussion of the global demand for silica sand, which includes information about how the product is likely to be used in manufacturing and other industries.